Seagate/cortx-test/docs/Architectural-Overview.md

 ### Abbreviations and Definitions

-*   Target: A target is an application deployment under test.
+*   Target: A target is an application deployment under test

-*   Corbot: A program which sets up necessary environment and pre-requisites to run test automation pointing to a single target.
+*   Corbot: A program which sets up necessary environment and pre-requisites to run test automation pointing to a single target

-*   Test Execution Framework: Loosely coupled test framework module responsible for collecting test metadata from Jira and executing optimized execution ticket provided by Kafka.
+*   Test Execution Framework: Loosely coupled test framework module responsible for collecting test metadata from Jira and executing optimized execution ticket provided by Kafka

-*   Test Executor framework: Same as a test execution framework.
+*   Test Executor framework: Same as a test execution framework

 *   Dist Runner: Test execution framework module loosely coupled for test framework and consumer module of execution framework.
-It is responsible for collecting test metadata from Jira and creating an optimized test execution plan as per Jira Test Plans.
+It is responsible for collecting test metadata from Jira and creating an optimized test execution plan as per Jira Test Plans

-*   Chaos and destructive testing framework: A sub framework responsible for implementing libraries to generate destructive test scenarios and chaos in Target deployments.
+*   Chaos and destructive testing framework: A sub framework responsible for implementing libraries to generate destructive test scenarios and chaos in Target deployments

-*   Object Store Data Integrity framework: A sub framework which stores s3 client state and provides library to test versioned object Store data integrity interleaved across object store version upgrade and after object store downtime.
+*   Object Store Data Integrity framework: A sub framework which stores s3 client state and provides library to test versioned object Store data integrity interleaved across object store version upgrade and after object store downtime

-*   HA Tests: High availability test cases which test Consistency, Availability and Reliability of Object Store.
+*   HA Tests: High availability test cases which test Consistency, Availability and Reliability of Object Store

-*   Test Client: A separate VM or Container configured with Python Environment and prerequisites Linux and Python site packages to run automated test cases.
+*   Test Client: A separate VM or Container configured with Python Environment and prerequisites Linux and Python site packages to run automated test cases

 ### Framework Components